liaocyintl/web-segment/README.md

 Quick Started
 ======

-- Our Testing Environment (Also can be ran on Linux or Mac)
+- Our Testing Environment (It also can be ran on Linux or Mac)
     - OS: Microsoft Windows 10 Pro
     - Python: 3.6.5
     - Chrome: 67.0.3396.79 (Official Build) (64-bit)